metricjar/atom-python/README.md

 ## Change Log

 ### v1.5.4
-- Added support for logging all requests and responses to file
+- Added support for logging of all requests and responses to file
 - BugFix: Graceful shutdown did not stop the tracker completely while there are requests in flight and server-error.
 - Added raw 'requests' lib response to the Response class.
+- Added top limits to tracker conf

 ### v1.5.3
 - Added timeout to GET and POST (default 60 seconds)